17 October 2019 (closed)

 Besides the stock market, Indonesia’s bond market has also grown steadily over the past years and now also offers a more diversified array of debt instruments (important to attract a broader investor base).
 In recent years the central government of Indonesia has specifically increased its focus on Islamic finance (which includes Islamic bonds, or Sukuk).
 Considering that Indonesia has a large Muslim population while Islamic finance is underdeveloped, this sector has great potential.

 The Indonesian government is the biggest bonds issuer in Indonesia (it usually sells debt paper in order to finance the annual state budget), both to local and foreign investors.
 Its array of debt paper includes conventional, retail and Islamic bonds.
-Indonesia's central bank (Bank Indonesia) also issues short-term bank certificates.
+Indonesia's central bank (Bank Indonesia) also issues Bank Indonesia Certificates (SBIs) that are available to foreign investors.
 Although government and corporate bonds are listed on the Indonesia Stock Exchange, these instruments are usually traded over-the-counter.

 Credit Ratings & Foreign Confidence

-Currently, Indonesia is well on track to receive investment grade status from all three key international credit rating agencies.
+Indonesia received investment grade status from all three key international credit rating agencies.
 In late 2011 Fitch Ratings was the first agency (out of the big three) to reinstate Indonesia's investment grade status after a 14-year hiatus.
 In January 2012 Moody's Investors Service followed suit citing the country’s resilient economy.
-Only Standards & Poor's kept its rating for Indonesia one notch below investment grade.
-It is assumed that these upgrades will trigger more capital inflows as a number of global funds can only invest in investment grade economies only.
+And, finally, in May 2017 Standards & Poor's upgraded Indonesia's status to investment grade.
+That these upgrades encourage more capital inflows into Indonesia as a number of global funds can only invest in investment grade economies only.
 Overall, investment grade status improves investors' confidence in the fundamentals of the Indonesian economy.

 Shallow Capital Markets